Mankind-Technologies/ai-agent-patterns/src/patterns/embeddedExplaining/openai-agent-sdk-ts/README.md

-# Embedded Explaining Pattern - OpenAI Agent SDK (TypeScript)
+# Embedded Explaining Pattern - OpenAI Agent SDK TypeScript

-This implementation demonstrates the Embedded Explaining pattern using a real OpenAI Agent with the OpenAI Agent SDK for TypeScript.
+This example demonstrates the **Embedded Explaining Pattern** using the OpenAI Agent SDK for TypeScript.
+The pattern requires agents to provide clear explanations for their tool usage decisions, improving transparency and decision quality.

 ## Overview

-The Embedded Explaining pattern adds explanation requirements to tools, forcing agents to justify their reasoning for each tool call.
-This increases observability and improves decision quality by making agents more deliberate about their actions.
+The Embedded Explaining Pattern transforms opaque tool calls into transparent, explainable decisions by requiring agents to provide a "why" parameter for each tool use.
+This increases observability, improves debugging, and encourages more thoughtful agent behavior.

-## Features
+## Key Features

-- **Real OpenAI Agent**: Complete agent implementation with explanation requirements
+- **Explanation Requirements**: Tools require clear justification for each use
+- **Transparency**: See exactly why agents chose specific tools
+- **Debugging**: Easily understand agent decision-making process
+- **Quality Improvement**: Forces agents to be more deliberate about tool selection
-- **Tool Wrapper**: `withExplanation()` function that adds explanation requirements to any tool
+- **Customizable**: Configure explanation requirements per tool
-- **Comparison Mode**: Compare agents with and without explanation requirements
-- **Interactive Mode**: Chat with the agent to see explanations in real-time
-- **Explanation Analytics**: Track and analyze explanation patterns
-- **Configurable**: Adjust explanation requirements and behavior
-- **Observable**: Complete audit trail of agent decision-making

 ## Installation